Development assistance in Myanmar

-Further information on programs addressing Health security in Myanmar
+More information on programs addressing health security in Myanmar.

 Supporting stability in Myanmar during and after COVID-19 is a complex, multidimensional and long-term endeavour.
 Australia's stability efforts encompass immediate assistance to conflict affected communities, fostering peace, supporting democracy and governance, bolstering social protection and building an inclusive, high-quality education system.

-Further information on programs addressing Stability in Myanmar
+More information on programs addressing stability in Myanmar.

 To help Myanmar weather the economic fallout of COVID 19, Australia is assisting with critical economic reforms and is helping catalyse private sector activity.
 Australia is supporting institutional strengthening and public financial management reform through the World Bank, which is already increasing government revenues and improving accountability and transparency.
 Australia is developing new flexible, timely and gender sensitive support to the Government of Myanmar to underpin its economic transition and recovery.

-Further information on programs addressing Economic recovery in Myanmar
+More information on programs addressing economic recovery in Myanmar.

 Some key examples of Australian development to Myanmar in 2019-20 include: